ShawnZhong/AP-Macroeconomics/README.md

 I took notes based on the videos tutorials at [educator.com](https://www.educator.com/economics/ap-macroeconomics/park/)

+Problem set contains all problems that I did wrong or worth noticing

 You can also download a PDF version [here](AP Macroeconomics.pdf)

 Feel free to visit my website [shawnzhong.com](https://shawnzhong.com)